How do you know when something is done?

 Patty Ryan Lee

-CEO | The Fiery Well, LLC Join me inside our Free Discord this September!
+Join me inside our Free Discord this September!
 The Coworking Coven re-launches this Fall!